 MacBook Air Dual Monitor Setup – Getting Started

-The M1 processor, which is the successor to the intel-based Macs, has been a game-changer for Apple in a lot of ways.
+The M1 processor, the successor to the intel-based Macs, has been a game-changer for Apple in many ways.

-However, the M1 MacBook Air and MacBook Pro’s inability to natively connect to more than one display directly is a huge drawback.
+A notable limitation of the M1 MacBook Air and MacBook Pro is their native support for only one external display, which may be a drawback for users requiring multiple monitors.
 It’s affecting businesses and individuals who want to increase their productivity using more than one display.

 What are the Technical Requirements for MacBook Air Dual Monitor Setup?